AkankshaR19/WiproSDETTraining/README.md

 Welcome to my repository!
-I am currently undergoing training for SDET role at WIpro .
+I am currently undergoing training for SDET role at Wipro .
 Please go inside the "src" directory to find all my daywise assignments with respective codes.
 Thank you for stopping by!